iobis/manual/common_qc.md

 |---|---|---|---|---|---|---|
 |Bay of Fundy | <http://marineregions.org/mrgid/4289> | 44.97985204 | -65.80601556 | 196726 | Marine Regions | Coordinates are a midpoint inferred from location name|

 The OBIS Mapper has built-in access to the Marine Regions Gazetteer.
-The video below demonstrates how to use this built-in tool, as well as how to navigate the Marine Regions Gazetter to obtain important georeferencing information to include in your data.
+The video `r fontawesome::fa(name="youtube", fill="red")` below demonstrates how to use this built-in tool, as well as how to navigate the Marine Regions Gazetter to obtain important georeferencing information to include in your data.

   <iframe width="560" height="315"
 src="https://www.youtube.com/embed/XM23WEvE364"